mantidproject/mantid/docs/source/interfaces/reflectometry/ISIS Reflectometry.rst

 single run/workspace or a number of runs/workspaces that will be summed before processing.
-Specific spectra of interest can be specified for the input runs and separate spectra, if required, can be specified for the transmission runs - if the latter are not specified then the ``Run Spectra`` will also be used for the transmission runs.
+Specific spectra of interest can be specified for the input runs and separate spectra, if required, can be specified for the transmission runs - if the latter are not specified then the ``ROI`` will also be used for the transmission runs.
 If both a First and Second tranmission input is specified, then they will be stitched using the options specified.